ExperTeach Networking Logo

 Target Group

-The training addresses technically-oriented employees in network planning and operation who are expected to understand basic protocol processes and applications for the networking of the Internet of Things.
-The course contents will be deepened by hands-on exercises in a test network.
+This training course is aimed at technical employees in network planning and operations who need to understand and implement basic protocol sequences and applications for networking the Internet of Things.
+The course content is deepened through exercises on a test network.

 Knowledge Prerequisites

-Basic IT know-how is mandatory for a successful participation in the course.
+Basic IT knowledge is required for successful participation.

 1 Definition and Motivation